gracelang/language/standardPrelude/standard.md

     -- (other:Dictionary⟦K, T⟧) -> Dictionary⟦K, T⟧
     // returns a new dictionary that contains all of my entries except
     // for those whose keys are in other

+    >> (target:Sink⟦Binding⟦K, T⟧ ⟧
+    // sends my bindings into target

+    << (source:Enumerable⟦Binding⟦K, T⟧ ⟧)
+    // adds the bindings in source to my bindings, overriding values with common keys.
+    // Similar to ++(_), except that source need not be a Dictionary.
 }
 ```